DevsInTheShed/pyGameSummerJamBlog/content/posts/pyjam-5.md

 Based on the storybaord, I created a module for each screen, which will handle the draw() (updateing the view screen) for itself.

-Then I started codign it all together into a State Management class:
+Then I started coding it all together into a State Management class:
 ```python
 class GameState:
     def __init__(self, globals):